bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-09-30-newsletter.md

     As of this writing, developers have tested Bitcoin Core 0.20.1 and not found any direct problems.
 If any noteworthy problems are found in other software, we'll provide an update in a future newsletter.

+- **US Patent 7,110,538 has expired:** Bitcoin transactions are secured using [ECDSA][] (the _Elliptic Curve Digital Signature Algorithm_).
+Verifying signatures involves multiplying points on the elliptic curve by scalars.
+  Typically, each transaction input requires one or more signature verifications, meaning that syncing the Bitcoin block chain can require many millions of these elliptic curve point multiplications.
+Any technique to make point multiplications more efficient therefore has the potential to significantly speed up Bitcoin Core's initial sync.

+    In a [2011 bitcointalk post][finney endomorphism], Hal Finney described a method by Gallant, Lambert and Vanstone (GLV) to efficiently compute elliptic curve point multiplications using an [endomorphism][] on the curve (a mapping from the curve to itself which preserves all relationships between points).
+By using this GLV endomorphism, the multiplication can be broken into two parts, which are calculated simultaneously to arrive at the solution.
+Doing this can reduce the number of expensive computations by up to 33%.
+Finney wrote a proof-of-concept implementation of the GLV endomorphism, which he claimed sped up signature verification by around 25%.

+    Pieter Wuille separately implemented the GLV endomorphism algorithm in the [libsecp256k1][libsecp] library, which is used to verify signatures in Bitcoin Core.
+    However, the algorithm was encumbered by [U.S. Patent 7,110,538][endomorphism patent] and so to avoid any legal uncertainty, the implementation has not previously been distributed to users.
+On September 25, the patent expired, removing that legal uncertainty.
+    [A PR has been opened in the libsecp256k1 repo][endomorphism PR] to always use the GLV endomorphism algorithm, which is expected to decrease Bitcoin Core's initial sync time significantly.

 ## Selected Q&A from Bitcoin StackExchange